Iteratively regularized landweber iteration method: Convergence analysis via H\"older Stability: Introduction

 Conceptually, convergence rates can be derived with two different approaches for non-linear problems.
-First one is on the basis of source and non-linearity conditions, see for instance, $[31, 25, 15]$ for variational regularization, and $[31, 3, 28, 2]$ for iterative regularization.
-The second approach relies on the stability estimates which has been derived in $[17]$ for Tikhonov's regularization method and in $[23]$ for iterative regularization (Landweber iteration method) in Banach spaces.
-The results regarding the rates of convergence using H\"older stability estimates can be found in $[11, 14]$ and logarithmic stability in $[32, 33]$.
+First one is on the basis of source and non-linearity conditions, see, for instance, $[16, 26, 27, 33]$ for variational regularization, and $[2, 3, 4, 30, 33]$ for iterative regularization.
+The second approach relies on the stability estimates which has been derived in $[18]$ for Tikhonov's regularization method and in $[24]$ for iterative regularization (Landweber iteration method) in Banach spaces.
+The results regarding the rates of convergence using H\"older stability estimates and logarithmic stability estimates can also be found in $[12, 15]$ and $[34, 35]$ respectively.

-In our analysis, we consider the iteratively regularized Landweber iteration scheme which is taken from $[31]$.
-The motivation for this paper comes from $[23]$ in which the convergence rates for Landweber method have been obtained via H\"older stability estimates.
-The prime motive of the present work is to study the convergence of the iterates of Iteratively regularized Landweber iteration method provided the inverse mapping satisfies the H\"older stability estimate and hence find the convergence rates.
-By assuming different assumptions we obtain two different convergence rates through our analysis.
-The main novelty of our work is to determine the convergence rates without using the classical approach based on source conditions or the variational inequalities as the smoothness conditions.
+In our analysis, we consider the iteratively regularized Landweber iteration scheme which is taken from $[33]$.
+The motivation for this paper comes from $[24]$ in which the convergence rates for Landweber iteration method have been obtained via H\"older stability estimates, however, only non-noisy data is considered there.
+The prime motive of this work is to study the convergence of the iterates of Iteratively regularized Landweber iteration method $(2.1)$-$(2.2)$ provided the inverse mapping satisfies the H\"older stability estimate $(3.2)$ and hence find the convergence rates.
+Since non-noisy data is taken in $[24]$ for Landweber iteration method, we want to emphasize that from our results, one can also deduce the convergence rates in the presence of noisy data for Landweber iteration method.
+Novelty of this work is to determine the convergence rates for both the noisy as well as non-noisy data without using the classical approach based on source conditions as well as the contemporary smoothness concept known as variational inequalities.

 The plan of this paper is the following: All the basic results and definitions required in our framework are recapitulated in Section $2$.
-In the third section, the main result on the convergence rates is stated and proved in the Theorem $3.1$ along with the necessary assumptions.
-In addition, a convergence rate is also established in the Theorem $3.2$ for the special case of H\"older stability estimate.
-In Section $4$, we give the example where our results on the convergence can be applied.
-In the end, a few conclusions are made.
+In the third section, the main result on the convergence and its rates is stated and proved in Theorem $3.1$ along with the necessary assumptions.
+In addition, a convergence rate is also established in Theorem $3.2$ for the special case of H\"older stability estimates.
+In Section $4$, we give an example where our results on the convergence can be applied.
+At the end, a few conclusions are made.